-Veskit was already a talented clan Eshin Assassin when he was entrusted with his most difficult mission.
-He was hired by Clan Skryre to free one of their oldest and most experienced Warlocks who was being held hostage by a rival clan.
 Veskit managed to take the prisoner back, fighting his way through the guards, but at a very high cost.
 He suffered terrible wounds and would have certainly died, but the Nightmaster of Clan Eshin made a pact with the Warlock Engineers.
-The Skaven scientistsorcerers replaced various parts of Veskit's body with their part technological, part magical implants and made him into a walking arsenal of deadly weapons.
+The Skaven scientist-sorcerers replaced various parts of Veskit's body with their part technological, part magical implants and made him into a walking arsenal of deadly weapons.
 Veskit is now more a machine than a living thing, and his thirst for killing has become almost uncontrollable.